 18.3.
 Data collection

-During the EGR cycle, Eurostat collects data from the EU-EFTA national statistical institutes, one commercial data provider and open sources.
+During the EGR cycle, Eurostat collects data from the EU-EFTA national statistical institutes, one commercial data provider and open data sources.

 For the EGR process Eurostat collects data on legal units, enterprises and multinational enterprise groups and their characteristics, and relationships between legal units.